Researchers identify neurons that control nausea-like responses in mice

-Category: Environment Hits: 2Researchers have identified neurons that regulate nausea-like responses in mice.
+Category: Environment Hits: 4Researchers have identified neurons that regulate nausea-like responses in mice.
 When these neurons are experimentally turned on, nausea-like responses can be activated regardless of exposure to nausea-triggering substances.
 Without these neurons, nausea-like responses to poisons are lost.
 The results shed light on the sensation of nausea and present new targets for the design of improved, more precise antinausea medications.

 Read more https://www.sciencedaily.com/releases/2020/12/201216183642.htm